hardhats/vista-install-docs/New/SetUpHL7.rst

-On the second page of the form, move your cursor down to the end of the list of the subscribers (there are normally 3 in FOIA, so you should be at the 4th position, whish should be empty).
+On the second page of the form, move your cursor down to the end of the list of the subscribers (there are normally 3 in FOIA, so you should be at the 4th position, which should be empty).
 Start typing a namespaced name of your client (a namespace is a place where you put your code; if you don't have one use ZZ) -- which will be "ZZ ADT-A04 CLIENT".
 You will be asked: